Flux pinning: Importance

-Flux pinning in the future
+Potential applications

 The worth of flux pinning is seen through many implementations such as lifts, frictionless joints, and transportation.
 The thinner the superconducting layer, the stronger the pinning that occurs when exposed to magnetic fields.
 Since the superconductor is pinned above the magnet away from any surfaces, there is the potential for a frictionless joint.
 Transportation is another area in which flux pinning technology could revolutionize and reform.
 MagSurf was developed by the Paris Diderot University utilizing flux pinning to create a hoverboard-like effect that could transport a person, demonstrating the usefulness of the technology.
 The Federal University of Rio de Janeiro has also been developing a flux pinning-based MagLev system called Maglev Cobra, which aims for a smaller form factor than existing urban rail systems.
 There has also been some research into using the flux pinning effect to isolate vibrations for microdevices.
 The ability to fix the superconductor in space can be used as a damping device like a spring.
 This idea has proposed for isolating vibrations for parts in satellites.